mariusz-schimke/GiGraph/README.md

 # Custom output script formatting

-The DOT generation engine supports setting custom preferences for generating the output.
+The DOT generation engine of the library supports setting custom preferences for generating the output.
 These include **syntax preferences** and **formatting preferences**.